CGM Guide — Part 3

 - Hands fully dry

-- Hands warm (cold fingers = poorer capillary sample)
+- Hands warm (cold fingers give a poorer capillary sample)

 During